opentsdb-js/opentsdb.js/README.md

 <a name="client-arrays"></a>
 #### client.arrays( [bool] )

 This method is a setter/getter.
-If no boolean flag is provided, the method returns the flag indicating whether data is output as an array.
-By default, array output is on.
-To turn off array output,
+If no boolean flag is provided, the method returns the flag indicating whether data is output as an `array`.
+By default, `array` output is on.
+To turn off `array` output,

 ``` javascript
 client.arrays( false );